 550 calories per portion (including the brown rice).

 A tasty family curry that is quick and easy to prepare.
 Make this the day before for an even quicker meal and a better flavour.
 Also freezes well.

 Low in saturated fat (1.7g/portion).
-Very high in vitamins and minerals including Vit A, Vit C, magnesium and omega 3, and spinach is a source of antioxidants; lutein and zeaxanthin, which are great for eye health and fighting cell damage.
+Very high in vitamins and minerals including Vit A, Vit C and magnesium.

 Rapeseed oil, 2 tablespoons